 While a Professor of Geology at the University of Alaska Fairbanks, Keith met his wife, Lisa (also once a geologist), who was floating down a seldom-run wilderness river in the Brooks Range of northeastern Alaska, where he was doing geological field studies.
 Shortly after they were married, he quit his tenured position to join her in the lands they both love most, northwestern Wyoming and southern Utah.

 He and Lisa have built (literally and figuratively) a new home for themselves in Boulder, Utah, where Lisa runs the Burr Trail Outpost (link to www.burrtrailoutpost.com), a coffee bar and local art gallery that is also the storefront for Earth Tours.
-During the summer months (mid June to mid September), Keith returns to Wyoming to guide private tours of Yellowstone and Grand Teton National Parks and fossil fishing trips near Fossil Butte National Monument.
+During the summer months (June to mid-late September), Keith returns to Wyoming to guide private tours of Yellowstone and Grand Teton National Parks and fossil fishing trips near Fossil Butte National Monument.
 The rest of the year, he lives in Boulder where he continues to explore its deserts and mountains finding new places to share with his guests, many of whom return year after year to enjoy new hiking experiences.

 Dr. Watts was featured as one of a panel of six experts on Grand Teton National Park in National Geographic Traveler magazine and was interviewed extensively in Travel Audio’s – Grand Teton National Park.
 His tours were highlighted in an article on Grand Teton National Park in the Kansas City Star and Yellowstone National Park by the San Diego Herald,.
 His guiding in southern Utah has been featured in the New York Times.
 Keith has also guided photographers for National Geographic, The Washington Post and Sunset Magazine.
-Dr. Watts has led educational field trips for the Teton Science School, Elderhostel, University of Idaho, Off-the-Beaten-Path, Backroads, the Murie Center, and Grand Staircase-Escalante Partners.
+Dr. Watts has led educational field trips for the Teton Science School, Road Scholar, University of Idaho, Off-the-Beaten-Path, Backroads, the Murie Center, and Grand Staircase-Escalante Partners.